debMan/cheatSheets/lpic2-cheatsheet.md

 9660: iso standard for CD/DVD
 Joliet: advanced of 9660 prepared by Microsoft

-On linux systems, usually, we can mount CD/DVD from `/dev/cdrom` to a location.
+On linux systems, usually, we can mount CD/DVD from `/dev/cdrom` to a `/mnt` or somewhere else.

 ### Remote filesystems

 - AutoFS:
   Handles remote filesystems, whic can be used on `fstab` and its files stored at `/etc/auto.master` which called **Master Map**.
 - NFS (Network FileSystem)
 - CIFS (Common Internet FileSystem)
 - SMB (Samba, windows file sharing on linux)